natalieagus/50005/docs/Problem Set/09-network-security.md

     First, compute φ(n) = (13 - 1)(17 - 1) = 12 × 16 = 192.
 We want to find d such that 11 × d ≡ 1 (mod 192).
 Testing small values, we find d = 35, because 11 × 35 = 385 and 385 mod 192 = 1.
   </p>
   <p>
-    To decrypt c = 55, compute m = 55^35 mod 221.
-Using modular exponentiation, we find m = 48.
+    To decrypt c = 55, compute m = 55<sup>35</sup> mod 221.
+Modular exponentiation efficiently computes this large exponentiation by repeatedly squaring and reducing modulo 221 at each step, resulting in m = 217.
 This is the original plaintext.
   </p>
   <p>
-    To sign m = 25, compute s = 25^35 mod 221.
-This results in s = 104.
+    To sign m = 25, compute s = 25<sup>35</sup> mod 221.
+Using the same efficient modular exponentiation method, we obtain s = 155.
 This is the digital signature.
   </p>
   <p>
     RSA is inefficient for large files because encryption and decryption involve expensive exponentiation with large numbers.
 Also, RSA can only operate on messages smaller than the modulus n.
 In practice, RSA is used to encrypt small secrets like symmetric keys, and the rest of the data is encrypted with a faster symmetric cipher.